 Members questioned the relevance of considering trials and convictions as evidence of the success of a law and as a useful tool to improve the effectiveness of the law.

-Hannah Wettig, working for Wadi in northern Iraq, shared her observations of the discussions on FGM laws and questioned the emphasis on prosecution.
+Hannah Wettig, working for Wadi in northern Iraq, shared her observations of the discussions on Female Genital Mutilation laws and questioned the emphasis on prosecution.
 She began with the example of a German law whose effectiveness cannot be questioned by the mere lack of legal action:

 “It is not because there is no legal action that the law does not work.
 There are laws that work without ever being prosecuted.
 For example, the law against marital rape in Germany.
 What the laws do and do not do depends on society’s understanding of the laws: do they generally believe in the laws / the legislative and executive bodies responsible for the law?
 Do they know the law?
 Was there a discussion about the law that made people understand why it was necessary?

 Prosecution is a way of making people understand that the law exists and is taken seriously.
 But this can be achieved through many other measures.
 So the lack of prosecution doesn’t mean much.“

 She then presented the context in Iraqi Kurdistan, where the adoption of the law condemning FGM was accompanied by additional measures to raise awareness of the problem and to communicate the law so that it would be understood and accepted.
 Both the population and the Iraqi government eventually took full ownership of the law, which was well integrated into society and promoted as an example of success by the government.

 “In Iraq, in the Kurdish Autonomous Region, a law was passed in 2011.
 So far, no one has been prosecuted.
 But that does not worry us too much.
 The law was nevertheless necessary and has had a significant impact (FGM rates have decreased at an unknown speed in all documented regions, except for small, less well documented cases in Israel).

 The law was needed in Iraqi Kurdistan for several reasons :